Code-Institute-Submissions/Dbyu85-Indian-Beauty/README.md

 # Issues/Bugs:

-  - Rendering Responsive design to mobil device.
+  - Rendering Responsive design to mobil device (Review-site).
   - Destination location on Map, is not working.
-  - Rendering Map icone are not working.
+  - Map icone are not working.

 # Technology Used: